Copic Markers: How Many Colors Does Copic Make? (Beware!)

 Nope.

-Copic has never discontinued individual ink colors.
+Copic has never discontinued an ink color.

 Have they discontinued products?
 Yes.

-But not ink colors.
+But not inks.

 You can see the full discontinued product list on their official website here.
 It’s mostly paper and marker storage but please pause for a solemn moment of silence when you get to my beloved SP Color Multiliners.